 - Some Malaysia Airlines, Qatar Airways and Cathay Pacific Economy fare classes do not earn any Qantas points or status credits

-- Qantas “E” class tickets do not earn any miles with most partner airlines, including American Airlines AAdvantage, British Airways Executive Club and Alaska Airlines Mileage Plan
+- Qantas “E” class tickets do not earn any miles when crediting to most partner airline frequent flyer programs including American Airlines AAdvantage, British Airways Executive Club and Alaska Airlines Mileage Plan

 - Malaysia Airlines Business and First class fares earn Qantas points & status credits at the much lower “Flexible Economy” rate